silviaCerby/gitbook/docs/management/workspace_configuration/user_management/guest_users/remove-a-guest-user-from-your-workspace.md

 ---
-description: This article describes how to remove a guest user from your Cerby workspace.
+description: "This article describes how to remove a guest user from your Cerby workspace."
 intercom_id: 9317141
 ---